Rabbid76/graphics-snippets/documentation/normal_parallax_relief.md

 <br/><hr/>
 ## Normal Mapping

-At normal mapping the normal of the fragment is replaced by the normal vector of the normal map (or claculated normal vector from the haght map), which is tranformed form (co-)tangentspace to view space.
+At normal mapping the normal of the fragment is replaced by the normal vector of the normal map (or calculated normal vector from the height map), which is transformed form (co-)tangentspace to view space.
 This normal vector is used for the light calculations per fragment and causes a good representation of bumps and dents of surfaces with a height displacement a limited range.
 The algorithm fails at large and sudden changes in the displacement, but is a very performant approach.

     in TVertexData
     {